 2. How will you establish good relationships with your suppliers?
 With your employees?
+Student answers may vary but likely include:

 Suppliers: Establish a relationship by speaking to them; paying on time; ordering in advance.

 Employees: Establish a relationship by speaking to them; paying them on time; paying an above average wage; communicating with them about shift time/scheduling; establish a profit-sharing plan and so forth.